 Express is built with simplicity and professionality in mind.
 It allows you to start selling even if you have minimal inventory or limited photography.
 This theme is just perfect for an online restaurant.

 Express also has a features collection section that allows you to display multiple collections.
 This is good for grouping your collections into a menu on your homepage.
 This also makes it easy for your customers to quickly find what they need by navigating between the tabs of your collections.

-For example, you can create collections such as main dishes, desserts, appetisers, etc.
+For example, you can create collections such as main dishes, desserts, appetizers, etc.

 The Avenue and Vantage themes are also suitable for online restaurants.
 They have sleek designs that allow you to start selling online immediately.
 To find the best Shopify themes for your online restaurant, you should navigate to “Food and Drink” in the Theme Store.

-After picking a theme, you can customise it under Themes > Customize.
+After picking a theme, you can customize it under Themes > Customize.
 Most Shopify themes allow you to:

 - Design your Homepage

 - Pick Fonts

 - Choose how many items appear on each line of the collection pages